-‘Just wow’: Brady leads 1st-timers into US Open quarters
+‘Just wow’: Americans Brady, Rogers in US Open quarters

 “Wow,” she said, describing the moment.
 “Just wow.”

-The 25-year-old American led a contingent of players into their first U.S. Open quarterfinals on Sunday, beating former champion Angelique Kerber 6-1, 6-4 with a dominant serve and forehand.
+The 25-year-old led a contingent of players — two of them Americans — into their first U.S. Open quarterfinals on Sunday, beating former champion Angelique Kerber 6-1, 6-4 with a dominant serve and forehand.

+Shelby Rogers later joined her with a 7-6 (5), 3-6, 7-6 (6) victory over sixth-seeded Petra Kvitova.
+It’s Rogers’ second quarterfinal in a Grand Slam and her first at Flushing Meadows.

-A bracket lacking many tops players because of injuries and coronavirus concerns has given up-and-comers a chance to seize the moment.
+A bracket lacking many top players because of injuries and coronavirus concerns has given up-and-comers a chance to seize the moment.
 Nobody has done it better than Brady, who has yet to drop a set and has lost only 19 games in her four matches.

 For Kerber, it was an abrupt end to a resurgent week.
 The 2016 U.S. Open champion couldn’t make headway against the American, whose biggest challenge came leading 3-2 in the second set.